AlharbiAbdullah/connecting-SQLserver-with-python/README.md

-### Here is a fast way to connect with sql server and get all the data along with columns
+### Here is a fast way to connect to SQL Server, and save it as a Dataframe.